CUNY Associate Director (Administrative Manager) - Structural Biology Initiative in New York, New York

 Experience in strategic planning and developing new strategies to solve complex problems.

-Ability to prioritize and meet deadlines in a fast-paced environment.
+Ability to multitask and prioritize in a deadline-oriented, fast-paced office environment.

-Experience with administrative operations of a high-level research facility including planning and operations, overseeing staff, and working with faculty and students.
+Experience in multiple aspects of high-level research administrative operations, including planning and operations, supervising staff, and assisting Ph.D./undergraduate students.

 CUNY TITLE OVERVIEW